West Kelowna Transmission Project

 - It has the second lowest fire risk which can be reduced by the use of steel poles, routing, design, adequate separation from the existing line and vegetation management.

-Since February 2015, our work has included area planning and desktop studies, wildfire risk and geotechnical risk assessments, as well as ongoing First Nations consultation, stakeholder engagement, and discussions with all levels of government.
+Since February 2015, our work has included area planning and desktop studies, wildfire and geotechnical risk assessments, as well as ongoing First Nations consultation, stakeholder engagement, and discussions with all levels of government.

 We will continue working with First Nations and engaging with our stakeholders throughout the planning and implementation of the project.